The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 The WAIS-IV, Stanford-Binet 5, and validated online assessments each measure cognitive ability, but they differ in scope, cost, and purpose.
 The WAIS-IV remains the clinical gold standard with 15 subtests and a price tag of $500-$2,000.
 The Stanford-Binet 5 covers the broadest IQ range (40-160) and excels at identifying giftedness and intellectual disabilities.
 Quality online tests like IQ Career Lab achieve correlations of r=0.80 with clinical instruments at a fraction of the cost, making them the practical choice for career planning and self-discovery.

 The story of IQ testing begins in 1905 when French psychologist Alfred Binet and his colleague Theodore Simon developed the first practical intelligence test.
 The French government had commissioned them to identify schoolchildren who needed extra academic support.
-Their Binet-Simon scale didn't measure innate intelligence in any grand sense — it measured whether a child's mental development matched their chronological age.
+Their Binet-Simon scale didn't measure innate intelligence in any grand sense.
+It measured whether a child's mental development matched their chronological age.

 Lewis Terman at Stanford University adapted the Binet-Simon scale for American use in 1916, creating the Stanford-Binet Intelligence Scales.
 Terman introduced the term "Intelligence Quotient" and the formula that divided mental age by chronological age, then multiplied by 100.
 A 10-year-old performing at the level of a 12-year-old scored 120.